7 Latte Recipes That Taste Just Like Your Fave Coffee Shop Might Make

 Coconut Butter Collagen Latte

-For a drink that can promote gut health as well as plump, glowy skin, we have this frothy coconut butter collagen latte.* This super simple recipe was developed here at mbg because we're big fans of the traditional espresso latte.
+For a drink that can promote gut health as well as plump, glowy skin1, we have this frothy coconut butter collagen latte.* This super simple recipe was developed here at mbg because we're big fans of the traditional espresso latte.
 With this version, we riffed on the classic, giving it an added protein-packed boost of collagen supplements.
 And by using mbg's grass-fed collagen+ you'll get a subtly sweet, satisfyingly rich flavor.
 (The collagen is easy to mix in with any of these lattes, really; not to mention you can just swirl it in your normal coffee, too.)
 You'll be energized in more ways than one.

 Golden Milk Latte

 For another ayurveda-inspired latte, try this golden milk latte.
 It's traditionally made by combining either turmeric powder or fresh turmeric root with milk, and it's been used as far back as Ancient India to support the body amid sickness.
-Today, we know all about the healing properties of turmeric as a powerful anti-inflammatory, and now is certainly as good a time as any to support your immune system.
+Today, we know all about the healing properties of turmeric as a powerful anti-inflammatory, and now is certainly as good a time as any to support your immune system2.

 Up next we have a simple chai latte, so you never have to miss your cafe staple.
 Chai is black tea with a combination of strong spices like cinnamon, cardamom, cloves, and pepper—and it's another one that originated from India.
 Want to kick it up?
 Add some espresso or coffee to make it a "dirty chai."

 Quick & Easy Mushroom Latte

 If immunity is top of mind for you right now, another great latte option is an adaptogenic mushroom latte.
-Mushrooms may not sound like your usual latte fair, but adaptogenic varieties like chaga, reishi, and cordyceps are anti-inflammatory and immunomodulating—meaning they can boost or calm immune response, depending on what your body needs.
+Mushrooms may not sound like your usual latte fair, but adaptogenic varieties like chaga, reishi, and cordyceps are anti-inflammatory and immunomodulating3—meaning they can boost or calm immune response, depending on what your body needs.
 They can also be brewed into coffees or teas so you can sip any way you like!